Kickboxing is a Western fighting sport consisting of punches and kicks. It can be practised on a recreational or competitive basis.

 Unfortunately, kickboxing is viewed as being a violent sport by the mainstream population.

 Taekwondo is it’s closest equivalent, since it involves both punching and kicking techniques.
 However, in this sport, the combatants are heavily padded and the violence is masked or hidden.
-Watch the video below of the Taekwondo Olympic final in 2012.

 Notice how the referee continually stops the fight and resets the fighters after each point.
 It’s a very stop-star affair.